728 x 90

 If you are asymptomatic but have come in contact with anybody who has been diagnosed as covid positive, you must get tested.

 The ideal time to take the test is 4-5 days after exposure, though there is no set best time.
-The incubation period or the time from the virus entering your body and setting up shop , to the time you develop symptoms vary from 5 to 14 days.
+The incubation period or the time from the virus entering your body and setting up shop, to the time you develop symptoms, varies from 5 to 14 days.

 Q5.
-What test should you do?
-RT-PCR or RAT?
+Which test should you take—RT-PCR or RAT?

 Q6.
 What should you do if you have tested positive for coronavirus?